 In 1954, Dr. Arthur F. Coca published his book titled, "The Pulse Test" and opened the door to the prevention and cure of a host of conditions, including weight gain.
-He learned that your heart rate increases after eating a food to which you are allergic, and he associated many conditions to the ensuing inflammation caused by the food.2
+He learned that your heart rate increases after eating a food to which you are allergic, and he associated many conditions to the ensuing inflammation caused by the food.

 While there are many venues for stress reduction, there are only a few solutions for actually measuring stress on a daily basis.
 SweetBeat[TM] from SweetWater Health LLC, an iPhone app, provides daily and continuous feedback of your stress levels, whether at home or on the go.
-Our new version of SweetBeat features a food sensitivity test based on Dr. Coca's pulse test that helps you to identify food sensitivities so that you can remove these from your diet.
-This may help you to experience weight loss success when combined with a sensible diet and moderate exercise.
+Our new version of SweetBeat features a weight-loss feature based on Dr. Coca's pulse test, which helps you to identify food sensitivities so that you can remove these from your diet and begin to experience weight loss success.